Thalia – The Complete Story!

 In the meantime, working with her vet, we decided to look at a bigger picture than megaesophagus.
 Her x-rays and tests indicated that her trachea was fine and the vets felt that megaesophagus was likely a symptom of something else.
 With additional testing, they were able to diagnose Myasthenia Gravis, which was not super news, but at least we knew what we were dealing with and we were able to start her treatment right away!
 Her treatment was to last around six months, and at this time, we are now at the lowest dose of her medicine, having reduced it each month.
 All of her symptoms have gone away and she is back to enjoying romps in the dog park and hikes with her foster family and friends.
 Once we get through this cycle, we will figure out if there are any next steps needed.
 (The vets feel she will be in complete remission!)

 We are still looking for Thalia’s forever family.
-If we were to create a storyboard for her, it would include nice leisurely walks, a confident dog sibling or none at all, a cat-free home, a nice yard for sunbathing, a loving family, likely someone home most of the time, and someone who is not afraid to set boundaries and believes in tough love.
+If we were to create a storyboard for her, it would include nice leisurely walks, a confident dog sibling or none at all, a nice yard for sunbathing, a loving family, likely someone home most of the time, and someone who is not afraid to set boundaries and believes in tough love.
 Someone who would never give up on her, won’t let her on the couch without an invite, someone who will put Thalia’s needs first!

 If you are that person, or think that person is out there, please share this!